-In the event that schools do open up, please be sure to discuss with your principals what will be done to protect students, teachers and staff from Covid-19 virus.
+If schools do open up, please be sure to discuss safety protocols with your principals to protect students, teachers, and staff from the Covid-19 virus.
 What mitigation steps will they take in the event a positive case arises?
-What decontamination methods will be used both in the event of a Covid-19 infection and regularly to prevent?
+Or, what decontamination methods will be used both in the event of a Covid-19 infection and regularly to prevent?
 What EPA N Listed chemicals are they using to decontaminate?
 Are they food grade safe, especially when used in the classroom?
-Have them contact Bio-One and I can provide any assistance they need to ensure our children stay safe, healthy and get the best possible education.
+Have them contact Bio-One and I can provide any assistance they need to ensure our children's and school safety.

 Bio-One of Oceanside is the #1 Disinfection, Sanitation, and Decontamination Company in North San Diego County, providing professional, industry standards services in all kinds of extreme scenarios: